 Find quality-checked surgeons for rhinoplasty in Bangkok with Medical Departures' verified listings.
-While expense at home may be too much, you can save around 60% by having your surgery in Thailand – and treat yourself to a laid-back holiday while you recuperate.
+If you find the expense of a rhinoplasty unaffordable in your home town, read on to learn how you can save up to 60% by having your procedure in Thailand–and treat yourself to a laid-back holiday while you recuperate.

 If you are unhappy with the size or shape of your nose, rhinoplasty can dramatically alter its appearance, giving you the nose you’ve always wanted, as well as boosting your self-confidence.

 It is suitable for both men and women, but you should give serious consideration to the pros and cons before embarking on the procedure, as it is not technically reversible.
 Any change to your nose is likely to alter your look considerably, and it may take some time for your friends and family, as well as yourself, to get used to.

 Bangkok is a popular destination for cosmetic surgery procedures, both to local and international patients.
 It has top-notch medical facilities, staffed by skilled, English-speaking clinicians, providing a high degree of professional care.

 And what about the facilities?
 Thailand’s best healthcare hospitals and clinics are comparable to any you might find in a Western country.
 Bangkok opened its first purpose-built state-of-the-art hospital to international patients in the 1990s.
 Fully equipped with the latest technology and medical staff from among the best in the country, satisfied international patients spread the word.
 Since then, medical tourism has mushroomed and high-quality facilities exist not just in Bangkok, but in the rest of the country as well.
 Patients continue to visit because they know the standards are high and the services reliable.

 So why does it cost so much less than at home?